Berea-CS-Courses/capstone-project-horinet/D0_ideas.md

 in this virtual learning setting (which hopefully does not last forever.)
 My problem with motivation to do my work is that I will write everything down in my notes during class that I need to complete.
 However, I don't write that in my planner, or I forget to look at my planner.
 Nowadays, everyone has their phone on them at all times, so if an app sends you a notifcation that you need to do an assignment, I'm hoping you are more likely to get that done and not forget about it until the last possible moment.

+Concerns:
+I have a lot of ideas mashed up into one and I don't know if they will go together as well as I hope.
+I am having a hard time explaining exactly what I want into words rather than the image I have in my mind of what I want.
+So, hopefully after some more discussion I am able to better explain my idea in words that other people will be able to understand.